Gluing for stable families of surfaces in mixed characteristic: Introduction

 Recent breakthroughs in the Minimal Model Program (MMP) for threefolds in mixed characteristic \cite{Bhatt&Co_MMP_for_3folds_in_mixed_char, Takamatsu_Yoshikawa_MMP_for_semistable_3folds_in_mixed_char} have led to advances in the moduli theory of stable surfaces in mixed characteristic.
 The corresponding moduli stack is known to be a separated Artin stack with finite diagonal and of finite type \cite[Theorem I]{Bhatt&Co_MMP_for_3folds_in_mixed_char}.
 Properness is not known yet, except for some specific subspaces \cite[Theorem J]{Bhatt&Co_MMP_for_3folds_in_mixed_char}.

 In characteristic zero, properness of the moduli stack of stable varieties is proved through a delicate use of semi-stable reductions and MMP methods: see \cite[\S 2.4]{Kollar_Families_of_varieties_of_general_type} for a presentation of the proof.
 In addition to semi-stable reduction and MMP, that proof needs a technical gluing statement.
-Indeed, we consider a pointed curve $(t\in T)$ and a stable family $X^0\to T^0=T\setminus\{t\}$, and we need to complete the family over $T$, possibly after a finite base-change $T'\to T$.
+Indeed, we consider a pointed curve $(t\in T)$ together with a stable family $X^0\to T^0=T\setminus\{t\}$, and we need to complete the family over $T$, possibly after a finite base-change $T'\to T$.
 The variety $X^0$ is only demi-normal in general, and the MMP might fail for demi-normal varieties \cite[Example 5.4]{Fujino_Fundamental_Theorems_for_slc_pairs}.
 Thus we normalize $X^0$ and try to complete the family $(X^0)^n\to T^0$.
-If we succeed, we need to de-normalize the completed family.
+If we succeed, we need to de-normalize the completed family to recover the correct generic fiber.
 In characteristic zero, this is achieved through Koll\'{a}r's gluing theory \cite[\S 5]{Kollar_Singularities_of_the_minimal_model_program}, that gives a dictionnary between slc stable varieties and their normalizations.

 In \cite{Posva_Gluing_for_surfaces_and_threefolds} I have extended this dictionnary to surfaces and threefolds in positive characteristic, and given applications to the properness of the moduli space of stable surfaces in positive characteristic (see also \cite{Patakfalvi_Projectivity_moduli_space_of_surfaces_in_pos_char} for related results about this moduli space).
-In this paper, I study the gluing statement necessary for the proof of properness of the moduli stack of stable surfaces in mixed characteristic along the lines sketched above.
-The tailor-made statement is our main result:
+In the present paper, I study the analogous gluing statement necessary for the proof of properness of the moduli stack of stable surfaces in mixed characteristic along the lines sketched above.
+The tailor-made statement is the following one: